-Where the application for a time extension is in relation to an inter partes matter, the Registrar will, where reasonably practicable, allow the other party 14 days to comment on the application.
+Where the application for a time extension is in relation to an inter partes matter, the Registrar will allow the other party 14 days to comment on the application.
 If no comments are received from the other party within the specified time, the Registrar will assume that the other party does not oppose the application.
 In such a situation, it must not be assumed however that the application will be granted, as it is still a matter for the Registrar's discretion.
 If the party consents to the application, this will be a factor that will weigh in favour of a grant of the extension of time sought, but will not necessarily determine the issue.
 The parties must accept that it is the Ordinance and the Rules that set the time frame, not the parties themselves.

-The following are exceptions to the procedure outlined above:
+The following are exceptions to the procedure outlined above :

-- In cases where the provisions of rule 94(6) are invoked by the Registrar, an extension of time may be granted without hearing the party to whom an earlier extension has been granted; and - Where applications for extension of time are made to file notices of opposition or counter-statements, or to send copies of them to the other party, the other party will not be given time to comment on the applications.
-The Registrar will issue a provisional determination based on the materials available, subject to the parties' right to request a hearing.
+- In cases where the provisions of rule 94(6) are invoked by the Registrar, an extension of time may be granted without hearing the party to whom an earlier extension has been granted; and - Where applications for extension of time to file notices of opposition under rule 16(1) or 121(1)(a) or counter-statements under rule 17(1) or 121(1)(b) are made, the other party will not be given time to comment on the applications.
+The

+Registrar will issue a provisional determination based on the materials available subject to the parties' right to request a hearing.